Edward James Slattery: Early life

 The second of seven children, Edward Slattery was born on August 11, 1940, in Chicago, Illinois, to William Edward and Winifred Margaret (née Brennan) Slattery; both his paternal and maternal grandparents emigrated to the United States from Ireland.

 After attending Visitation of the Blessed Virgin Mary Grade School and Archbishop Quigley Preparatory Seminary in Chicago, Slattery studied at St. Mary of the Lake Seminary in Mundelein, Illinois, obtaining Bachelor of Arts and Master of Divinity degrees.

 Priesthood

-Slattery was ordained to the priesthood for the Archdiocese of Chicago at St. Mary of the Lake by John Cardinal Cody on April 26, 1966, by Archbishop John Patrick Cody.
+Slattery was ordained to the priesthood for the Archdiocese of Chicago at St. Mary of the Lake by John Cody on April 26, 1966.
 After his ordination, the archdiocese assigned Slattery as an associate pastor of St. Jude the Apostle Parish in South Holland, Illinois.
 During this time, he also earned a Master's degree from Loyola University Chicago.
 Slattery was appointed as vice-president of the Catholic Church Extension Society in 1971.
 While working at Extension, he was named associate pastor of St. Rose of Lima Parish in Chicago in 1973.
 Slattery became the Extension president in 1976 and was transferred to St. Rose of Lima Parish in Chicago from 1976 to 1989.